WMSEED/WMSEED.GITHUB.IO/README.md

 Currently, we support pagarme through our payment engines.
 Payment engines are extensions to Catarse that implement a specific payment gateway logic.

 If you have created a different payment engine to Catarse, please contact us so we can link your engine here.
-If you want to create a payment engine, please join our mailing list at http://groups.google.com/group/catarse-dev
+If you want to create a payment engine, please join our mailing list at http://groups.google.com/group/wmseed-dev

   List of payment enginees that are being developed or need to be developed further

-    https://github.com/catarse/catarse_pagarme (payment engine used by Catarse.me)
+    https://github.com/wmseed/wmseed_pagarme (payment engine used by efs123.xyz)
-    https://github.com/devton/catarse_paypal_express (currently out of date and not maintained) https://github.com/sushant12/CatarseStripe (just starting to be developed and needs extra hands -- please pitch in...)
+    https://github.com/devton/wmseed_paypal_express (currently out of date and not maintained) https://github.com/sushant12/wmseedStripe (just starting to be developed and needs extra hands -- please pitch in...)

 ## How to contribute with code